-- Large spoonful of sunflower butter (optional)
+- A large spoonful of sunflower butter (optional)

 - Walnuts (optional)

-- Small handful of Goji berries (optional)
+- A small handful of Goji berries (optional)

 - Apple pieces (optional)

 In a large slow cooker or large pot, put in the grains, water, ginger, cardamom, and cinnamon.
 Cook on low for about 3 hours, and then add in the optional ingredients (honey, apples, sunflower butter, etc.) if you want.
 Cook for another 1 – 2 hours.
-It should have a creamy consistency when done – add water during cooking process as needed.
+It should have a creamy consistency when done – add water during the cooking process as needed.
 It makes a large pot of porridge – I always end up putting a few jars in the freezer to warm up later – it makes a great grab-and-go breakfast!